-Other housing changes planned for 2021 includes the repurposing of the 16 Single Family Scattered Site Homes.
+Other housing changes planned for 2022 includes the repurposing of the 16 Single Family Scattered Site Homes.
 These units were removed from the Public Housing portfolio on December 20, 2018 through the "de minimis" authority under the Rental Assistance Demonstration (RAD) Program.
 Two of these homes were acquired at Fair Market Value and demolished by the City of Champaign; and, the remaining 14 units will be repurposed as follows;

-- ≥ 2 units were used for MTW Activity 2019-1, Re-Entry Transitional Housing Program - > 1 unit is being used as a rental home for the Carle Foundation Hospital New Beginnings Program described further in this plan. - > 2 units were auctioned at the 2019 Annual Gala to raise funds for the HACC Scholarship Program which provides educational scholarships to HACC MTW program participants. - We will continue to work with community organizations to identify uses for the remaining 9 houses in 2021 that directly benefit HACC program participants. - > In 2021 2 units will be repurposed for transitional housing for Youth Build.
+- > 2 units were used for MTW Activity 2019-1, Re-Entry Transitional Housing Program.
+In 2022 a third unit will be added for use by the program. - > 1 unit is being used as a rental home for the Carle Foundation Hospital New Beginnings Program described further in this plan. - > 2 units were auctioned at the 2019 Annual Gala to raise funds for the HACCScholarship Program which provides educational scholarships to HACC MTW program participants. - In 2021 renovations began on 2 units that will be repurposed for transitional housing for YouthBuild. - We will continue to work with community organizations to identify uses for the remaining 6 houses in 2022 that directly benefit HACC program participants including providing additional affordable housing for participants interested in homeownership.